 Jara, Ethiopia – Haftu Beze, a mathematics teacher in the Raya Bala District, thought he may never instruct students again.
 Living in the one of the disputed areas between the Amhara and Tigray regions, the young teacher fled his home and classroom when fierce fighting erupted between the government forces and the Tigray People’s Liberation Front, also known as the TPLF.
 Learn More...

 Q&A With Mastewal Worku, USAID READ II in Ethiopia

-To address these challenges, the five-year READ II projects seeks to boost the quality of literacy instruction and student support for 15 million children, including those at risk of failure and dropout caused by cognitive, emotional and physical effects of hunger, violence, and displacement.
+The READ II project in Ethiopia seeks to boost the quality of literacy instruction and student support for 15 million children, including those at risk of failure and dropout caused by the cognitive, emotional and physical effects of hunger, violence and displacement.
+Learn More...